preactjs/preact-www/content/en/blog/signal-boosting.md

 });
 ```

-The compute function given to `computed(...)` won't run immediately, so the `"I'm computing!` text won't get printed to the console.
+The compute function given to `computed(...)` won't run immediately.
 That's because computed signals are evaluated _lazily_, i.e. when their values are read.

 ```ts
 console.log(c.value); // Console: Hello World
 ```

 Computed values are also _cached_.
-A compute function can potentially be expensive, so we want to recompute only when it matters.
-A running compute function tracks which signal values are actually accessed during its run.
-When none of the signals have changed, then we can skip recomputation.
-In the above example, we can just reuse the previously calculated `c.value` indefinitely until either `a` or `b` changes.
-After that the compute function needs to be evaluated again on next read.
+Their compute functions can potentially be very expensive, so we want to rerun them only when it matters.
+A running compute function tracks which signal values are actually read during its run.
+If none of the values have changed, then we can skip recomputation.
+In the above example, we can just reuse the previously calculated `c.value` indefinitely as long as both `a.value` and `b.value` stay the same.
 Facilitating this _dependency tracking_ is the reason why we need to wrap the primitive values into signals in the first place.

 ```ts
 // s1 and s2 haven't changed, no recomputation here